| | |

 This meant the sweater was knit up quite quickly on size 6.5mm (US 10.5) needles.

-I selected an assortment of rainbow colours but used their Raspberry Pink which I had leftover in my stash as opposed to buying the more suitable Pansy Purple colour they have.
+I selected an assortment of rainbow colors but used their Raspberry Pink which I had left over in my stash as opposed to buying the more suitable Pansy Purple color they have.

-Any bulky weight yarn 05 (chunky) will be okay to use for this pattern.
+Any bulky weight yarn 05 (chunky) will be okay for this pattern.

 back of the rainbow cardigan